onetonfoot/ExprManipulation/README.md

 ## Motivation

-Often expr manipulation code ends up
+Often expr manipulation code ends up hard to read and maintain

 with the pyramid of doom.